httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 some integrity protection.
 However, transport-oriented integrity provides a limited utility because it is opaque to the application layer and only covers the extent of a single connection.
-HTTP messages often travel over a chain of separate connections, in between connections there is a possibility for unintended or malicious data corruption.
+HTTP messages often travel over a chain of separate connections.
+In between connections there is a possibility for unintended or malicious data corruption.
 An HTTP integrity mechanism can provide the means for endpoints, or applications using HTTP, to detect data corruption and make a choice about how to act on it.
 An example use case is to aid